mysqljs/mysql/Readme.md

 * `acquireTimeout`: The milliseconds before a timeout occurs during the connection acquisition.
 This is slightly different from `connectTimeout`, because acquiring a pool connection does not always involve making a connection.
+If a connection request is queued, the time the request spends in the queue does not count towards this timeout.
 (Default: `10000`)
 * `waitForConnections`: Determines the pool's action when no connections are available and the limit has been reached.
 If `true`, the pool will queue the connection request and call it when one becomes available.
 If `false`, the